lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 Most solemn order of the silent shroud.
 Crypt of Xandria, no traces of magic or burglary found.
 Walls carved, and painted with scenes of a human woman, in various locations:
-- Snowy Mountain
+- Snowy Mountain [White]
-- Staring in rain with lighting
+- Staring in rain with lighting [Blue]
-- sitting in a  room behind a fireplace
+- sitting in a  room behind a fireplace [Red]
-- Holding a snake in a garden
+- Holding a snake in a garden [Green]
-- Working in a lab, with bubbling vials
+- Working in a lab, with bubbling vials [Black]
 - Various other depictions
 In the middle of the crypt lies a sarcophagi

-After opening the crypt, we saw 5 gems, [Red, Blue, Green, Black, White]
+After opening the crypt, we saw 5 gems, [Red, Blue, Green, Black, White] Gas started filling the room.

-Stuck those in the opening above the depictions, and stopped the gas
+Stuck those in the opening above the depictions, and stopped the gas.
+The crypt moved aside and <opened>

 ## Loot: